MorimaruKida/MorimaruKida.github.io/people.md

 Theme: Coming soon...

 ### Past students
+**2023-2024**
+**Miho Yamashita**
+Theme: Quantitative assessment of black carbon contribution to aromaticity of soil humic acids with different molecular weight and extraction pH conditions

+**2022-2023**
+**Yuki Konishi**
+Theme: Environmental and mineralogical drivers of mineral-associated organic matter abundance in soils collected all over Japan.

 **2021-2024**
 **Ayuri Ohira**
 Theme: Elucidating the molecular heterogeneity of dissolved organic matter that governs its long-term persistence.